 Look at how much presence impacts your life relating to just stress alone, and we’ve only scratched the surface!

-It’s undeniable that presence is so important in all areas of our life.
+It’s undeniable that presence is very important in all areas of our life.

-Especially if you’re practicing self-love, self-care and creating boundaries, you need to be present to your feelings and your environment.
+Especially if you’re practicing self-love, self-care and creating boundaries, you need to be present with your feelings and your environment.

-Because it’s hard to console yourself when you’re not tapped into your emotions or determine how you need to replenish yourself if you can’t see how energetically full or empty your pitcher is, or say “yes” or “no” to people and situations when you’re not sure what’s really important to you.
+It’s hard to console yourself when you’re not tapped into your emotions, or to determine how you need to replenish yourself if you can’t see how energetically full or empty your pitcher is, or to say “yes” or “no” to people and situations when you’re not sure what’s really important to you.

 Try it out – be present and see how that shifts everything that you do.

 If you benefited from this article, consider sharing it.